naglis/misc-addons/web_bsod/doc/index.rst

 #.
 Add this module to your module's dependencies (*depends* key in module's
    manifest).
 #.
-Return the *BSOD* exception in your Python code:
+Raise the *BSOD* exception in your Python code:

     .. code-block:: python